motorrin/arch-smart-update/README.md

 - **🧹 Automated System Cleanup:** Optional post-update cleanup that safely removes orphaned packages, clears partial downloads, empties the pacman/AUR cache, vacuums the systemd journal (keeping 100M), and clears user thumbnail caches.
 - **🧩 Seamless Ecosystem Integration:** Full, native support for AUR helpers (`yay`, `paru`), as well as synergy with `eos-update` and `topgrade` to handle your Flatpaks, firmwares, and dotfiles.
 - **👻 Background Daemon & Notifications:** You can allow the script to run in the background using a user systemd timer.
 It silently checks for updates using `fakeroot` (no sudo required) and sends interactive desktop notifications via `libnotify`.
 Features a smart 3-notification limit for Arch News to prevent spam.
-- **🎛️ Unified Configuration Management:** All custom commands, mirror overrides, behavior settings, and user package arrays are securely parsed from a single `settings.conf` file.
-Your personal settings are isolated from upstream defaults and will never be overwritten during script updates.

 ---